 For baby’s itchy skin, you should try Curel itch defense lotion.
 You would never go wrong by using this lotion if you notice your baby is scratching too much.
 It works like a charm.

-40. Using sheets for Sick days
+40. extra sheets on crib for Sick days

-You can use these safety straps to make sure your baby’s toy, teether, pacifier etc would not fall on the floor.
+You can use these safety straps to make sure your baby’s toy, teether, pacifier, etc would not fall on the floor.

 43. Saving your breastmilk while nursing